Fabrika: 2020-present: Line-up changes

 In July 2020, Fabrika and its former members Sati Kazanova and Alexandra Savelyeva took part in a special broadcast about Fabrika Zvyozd during Segodnya vecherom.
 When Toneva was asked by Maxim Galkin about the age discrepancy between her and the other two members, she answered; "I don't remember".
 When further pressed for an answer, Matvienko replied: "2.5 years".
 This led to criticism of Galkin on social media for pressing ahead with the question.
-At the time of the interview, Toneva was aged 43, while Popova and Honcharuk were 29 and 30 respectively.

 In March 2021, Popova left the group to start a solo career.
 She was replaced by Russian singer Valeriya Devyatova, a former member of Soprano Turetskogo.
 In February 2022. it was announced that Maria Goncharuk had left the group due to a disagreement with the management on the development of the group.
 In March 2022. the group performed for the first time with new member Ekaterina Moskaleva.
 In April and May 2022, Fabrika participated in a series of concerts organised in Russia, in support of the 2022 Russian invasion of Ukraine.